MEET OUR STAFF

 Julie Doerr, Executive Director & House Leader

 Julie earned her bachelor of arts degree in Elementary and Special Education, a masters of arts in Counseling and a Specialist Education degree in Elementary and Secondary School Leadership & Administration, all from Lindenwood University.
 Julie has worked in private and public schools, she has worked with a variety of individuals with special needs.
-As a child, she struggled in school and only graduated because of alternative school programs and a few truly dedicated teachers that took me under their wings.
-I became a teacher in hopes of being that same inspiration to my students.
-I am also a wife and mother and in my free time I enjoy reading, floating and camping.
+As a child, she struggled in school and only graduated because of alternative school programs and a few truly dedicated teachers that took her under their wings.
+She became a teacher in hopes of being that same inspiration to her students.
+She is also a wife and mother and in her free time she enjoy reading, floating and camping.
 She enjoys learning about each student and supporting them in reaching their personal goals.

 Jessica earned a bachelor of science degree in criminology and has worked with special needs children and adults for 17 years.
 She started working with individuals with special needs when she had her daughter who was born with Down Syndrome.
 During the past ten years, she worked in public schools and private settings with individuals with special needs.
 She loves to find new ways to help individuals enjoy things they love and to help improve life skills for healthy independent living.
 At home she enjoys being with her family, exploring new places and gardening.

 Kim earned a Bachelor's degree in Special Education from Missouri State University and a Master's in Education from Lindenwood University.
 She taught special education in Nixa and Republic before leaving teaching to stay at home with her children.
 For the past 16 years she has taught fitness classes, and most recently worked as a Wellness Coach for Mercy.
 She is excited to once again be back in the education field.
 Kim and her husband have 3 very active children.
 When they are not at one of their sporting events they enjoy spending time in the outdoors hiking, fishing and floating.
 They love traveling and family workouts together.